apereo/cas/developer/Build-Process.md

 | `skipFindbugs`                    | Skip running findbugs checks.
 | `skipVersionConflict`             | If a dependency conflict is found, use the latest version rather than failing the build.
 | `genConfigMetadata`               | Generate CAS configuration metadata for `@ConfigurationProperties` classes.
+| `showStandardStreams`             | Let the build output logs that are sent to the standard streams. (i.e. console, etc)

 Note that you can use `-x <task>` to entirely skip/ignore a phase in the build. (i.e. `-x test/javadoc`)